-19. INVESTMENT IN JOINT VENTURE
+18. INVESTMENT IN JOINT VENTURE

-Details of the Company's joint ventures as at 31 December 2022 are as follows:
+Details of the Company's joint ventures as at 31 December 2023 are as follows:

-Place of Place of Proportion of f Proportion of

-incorporation ownership voting power held

-interest % %

-Hyundai Capital UK Limited UK 50.01 50.01

-Volvo Car Financial Services UK Limited UK 50.01 50.01
+Place of incorporation Proportion of ownership Proportion of voting power held interest % % Hyundai Capital UK Limited UK 50.01 50.01 Volvo Car Financial Services UK Limited UK 50.01 50.01

-The investment in the joint ventures is stated at cost at £76,506,000 (2021: £61,519,000).
-During 2022, the Company increased its investment in Volvo Car Financial Services UK Limited by £14,986,397.
+The investment in the joint ventures is stated at cost at £76,506,000 (2022: £76,506,000).
 The remaining proportions of ordinary shares in the joint ventures are held as follows:

 Hyundai Capital UK Limited Proportion of ownership interest % Proportion of voting power held %

 Hyundai Capital Services Inc 29.99 29.99

 Hyundai Motor UK Limited 10.00 10.00

 Kia Motors UK Limited 10.00 10.00

 Volvo Car Financial Services UK Limited Proportion of ownership interest % Proportion of voting power held %

-Volvo Car Corporation 49.99 49.99
+Volvo Car Corporation 49,99 49.99

 The Company has a majority shareholding in both Hyundai Capital UK Limited and Volvo Car Financial Services UK Limited.
 However, based on the structure of agreements over decision making and other areas these are accounted for as joint ventures.
-Neither Hyundai Capital UK Limited nor Volvo Car Financial Services UK Limited has paid a dividend to the Company (2021: £nil).
+During the year, Hyundai Capital UK Limited paid a dividend of £50,010,000 (2022: Nil) to the Company.
+Volvo Car Financial Services UK Limited paid no dividend (2022: £nil).